bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 * Efficiency: Zero size overhead and minimal CPU cost.
 Support for servers with many cTLS templates, when appropriately constructed.
 * Protocol confusion attack resistance: This attack assumes a malicious server or client that can coerce its peer into sending particular plaintext, in order to produce ciphertext that could be misinterpreted as a different protocol by a third party.
 This extension must enable each peer to ensure that its own output is unlikely to resemble any other protocol.

-The sender can ensure that the wire image does not deviate substantially from pseudorandom, even if the plaintext is controlled by an attacker who knows all the secrets.

 ### Non-requirements

 * Efficient support for demultiplexing arbitrary cTLS templates.